 A Brief History of Traffic Laws

-Cars were mostly a novelty when they were first introduced at the turn of the 20th century, so they generally followed the rules established for horse-drawn wagons and carriages.
-But cars quickly became popular, and dangerous, prompting the state of New York to require owners to register their vehicles in 1901.
-Other states followed suit and by 1920, all states required vehicles to have license plates.
-Most states required driver's licenses by 1935, but only a few of them actually tested drivers.
+Motor vehicles were a novelty to most when first introduced at the turn of the 20th century, so they followed the rules established for horse-drawn wagons and carriages.
+It didn't take long for cars to become popular and dangerous, prompting the state of New York to require owners to register their vehicles in 1901.
+In 1910, New York introduced the first prohibition on driving while intoxicated.

 Common Traffic Law Violations